 At least one federal district court has also held that an employee who provides information to someone who then passes it on to the SEC can be considered a "whistleblower" under the statute.
-Egan I, 2011 WL 1672066, at 8-9.
-Because Egan did not engage in activity protected within the third category of the anti-retaliation provisions, the court evaluated whether he was protected on this alternative ground.
+Egan I, 2011 WL 1672066, at \8-9.
+Because Egan did not engage in activity protected within the third category of the anti-retaliation provisions, the court evaluated whether establishes the whistleblower award program.
+Citations herein are to the Exchange Act, in accordance with the practice of the Securities and Exchange Commission ("SEC").
+These rules also appear at 17 C.F.R. pt.
+240 and 249 (2012).

+he was protected on this alternative ground.
 Id.
 On a motion to dismiss the plaintiff's amended complaint which asserted the factual basis for this theory, the court held that the plaintiff had failed to provide specific allegations that his reports had been passed on to the SEC by internal investigators at the company, and thus the plaintiff was not a "whistleblower" and had not engaged in protected activity under the statute.
 See Egan v.
-TradingScreen Inc. (Egan II), No. 10-cv-08282, 2011 WL 4344067, at 2-4 (S.D.N.Y.
+TradingScreen Inc. (Egan II), No. 10-cv-08282, 2011 WL 4344067, at \2-4 (S.D.N.Y.
 Sept.
 12, 2011).

 The holdings of these cases are potentially far-reaching as they would allow plaintiffs who have engaged in protected activity under Section 806 of SOX to circumvent the administrative scheme outlined in SOX and take their claims directly to federal court, and to do so with the benefit of a longer statute of limitations (three years for claims filed in court under the Dodd-Frank Act, Section 21F(h)(1)(B)(iii)(bb), versus 180 days under SOX).
+This interpretation would also afford a plaintiff the remedy of double back pay, which is not available under SOX.
 The question whether other courts will adopt this reasoning will be answered over the next few years.